 - 1. BETRAYAL.
-Henchman/animal companion/NPC betrays the party; they steal something of value, abandon the party in the middle of a tough fight, or even switch sides and attack the party from behind. - REVENGE.
-Cultists or assassins sent by an old adversary suddenly attack. - SCAVENGERS.
-Following the scent of metal and/or blood left by the party, a rust monster, gray ooze, ochre jelly, or some other creature from a wandering monster table suddenly attacks. - VERMIN.
-Drawn by party's path of destruction, 2d4 stirges, giant rats, giant centipedes, or giant bats suddenly attack. - ENVIRONMENTAL COMPLICATION.
+Henchman/animal companion/NPC betrays the party; they steal something of value, abandon the party in the middle of a tough fight, or even switch sides and attack the party from behind. - 2.
+REVENGE.
+Cultists or assassins sent by an old adversary suddenly attack. - 3.
+SCAVENGERS.
+Following the scent of metal and/or blood left by the party, a rust monster, gray ooze, ochre jelly, or some other creature from a wandering monster table suddenly attacks. - 4.
+VERMIN.
+Drawn by party's path of destruction, 2d4 stirges, giant rats, giant centipedes, or giant bats suddenly attack. - 5.
+ENVIRONMENTAL COMPLICATION.
 Your battle knocked an enemy into a wall, which collapses.
-All characters must save vs. DEX or suffer 1d8 damage from falling debris. - SPELL EFFECT.
-One of the party members inadvertently stepped on a faded rune inscribed on the floor, triggering a latent spell effect that turns the party's gold into lead. - CORPSE.
-Something nasty (rot grubs, worm, imp) erupts from the body of a fallen enemy and attacks. - PANIC.
-Henchman/animal companion/NPC has a panic attack and falls to the ground screaming, ruining surprise and attracting a wandering monster. - LOST ITEM.
+All characters must save vs. DEX or suffer 2d6 damage from failing debris. - 6.
+SPELL EFFECT.
+One of the party members inadvertently stepped on a faded rune inscribed on the floor, triggering a latent spell effect that turns the party's gold into lead. - 7.
+CORPSE.
+Something nasty (rot grubs, worm, imp) erupts from the body of a fallen enemy and attacks. - 8.
+PANIC.
+Henchman/animal companion/NPC has a panic attack and falls to the ground screaming, ruining surprise and attracting a wandering monster. - 9.
+LOST ITEM.
 One of the PCs (the last one that failed a roll) realizes they lost a valuable item at the site of their last combat encounter. - 10.
-SUPPLIES RUINED.
-Party's food and water has been befouled by some nasty organism.
-Save vs. CON or spend the next two turns puking your guts out, -2 to STR and CON for the next 24 hours. - 11.
 LAST BREATH.
 Dying enemy falls against PC and vomits blood in their face.
-Save vs. CON or contract Goblin Pox disease (teeth turn black and nasty warts grow all over body). - 12.
+Save vs. CON or contract Goblin Pox disease (teeth turn black and nasty warts grow all over body). - 11.
+SUPPLIES RUINED.
+Exposure to magic has caused all of the party's food and water to turn foul. - 12.
 LIGHTS GO OUT.
 A sudden breeze blows out all torches and extinguishes lanterns, plunging the party into darkness.